Storing your RV and preparing it for long term storage will extend its life and prevent it from damage.

 Not all RV owners are full-time RVers.
-Some of us still have regular jobs to go to and small kids to take care of, and thus cannot assume the RV lifestyle full time just yet.
+Some of us still have regular jobs to go to and small kids to take care of, and cannot live the RV lifestyle full time just yet.
 We get to use our RVs only for a few weeks in a year.

-If you are not a full-time RVer how do you store your RV?
+If you are not a full-time RVer how do you store your RV when you are not using it?
 RVs are very expensive investments, and it is absolutely important to protect this investment.
-It may be tempting to just leave your RV parked in an open space near your house when you're not using it, but when you do that, you risk your RV to permanent damage.
+It may be tempting to just leave your RV parked in an open space near your house, but when you do that, you risk your RV to permanent damage.
 You could be putting your investment to waste.

 If you don't use your RV for several months, then you should store it properly.
-More importantly, you should prepare your RV for long term storage.
-Here is a step-by-step guide on how it should be done.
+Here is a step-by-step guide on how to prepare your RV for long term storage.

 1. Find a Good Storage Space for Your RV

 Your RV must be protected from the elements when you're not using it.
-In addition, it should be safe from thieves, vandals, vermin and insects.
-To accomplish these, you need to find a good storage space for your RV.
+In addition, it should be safe from thieves, vandals, vermin and insects, so you need to find good RV storage space.

 2. Invest in a Good RV Cover

-Whether you park your RV in an enclosed or open space, you will want to invest in a good RV cover as well.
+Whether you park your RV in an enclosed or open space, you will want to invest in a good RV cover.
 An RV cover is like a huge blanket for your RV.
-RV covers come in many sizes and colors; make sure that the one you get fits your vehicle snuggly.
+RV covers come in many sizes and colors; so make sure that the one you get fits your vehicle snuggly.
 Also, you should get an RV cover made of breathable materials.
-This kind of RV cover will allow the air to circulate freely in your RV.
-It will prevent mold and mildew from forming on the surfaces of your vehicle.
+This kind of RV cover will allow the air to circulate freely in your RV and will prevent mold and mildew from forming.
 In addition, your RV will not smell stale when you use it again.

 3. Clean Your Storage Space Before You Park Your RV In It.